-

 Disclaimer: This article regarding anaemia is for educational purposes in this lifestyle blog and may include the blogger’s opinions.
 The information written is accurate and to the best of my knowledge, however, some information may be omitted.
 I am not a qualified medical professional so this should not be seen as advice.
 I reserve the right to change how I run and manage this blog and may change focus at any time.

+Photo of iron-deficiency anaemia from Hailshadow from Getty Images Signature on Canva.
 Isn’t anaemia annoying?
 Imagine feeling sleepy at different times of the day and it keeps happening.
 The one thing that shocked me was that fibroids can develop as a result of being diagnosed with anaemia.

 Anaemia is a medical condition that affects your health and ultimately your energy.
 According to the NHS, “anaemia is when your body doesn’t have enough red blood cells to carry oxygen around your body.”